 There have been several, but I will list just four here.
 You can find these and other reviews on the book’s Amazon page:

-“This is easily the best work of fiction I have read in some time.”
+“This trilogy is easily the best work of fiction I have read in some time.”

-“There is something about this book that is almost impossible to explain, but it takes it from being a *good* book to a GREAT one.”
+“There is something about this trilogy that is almost impossible to explain, but it takes it from being a *good* story to a GREAT one.”

 “Move over Elmore Leonard and Pete Dexter–there’s a new deputy sheriff in town.”

-“Ever have a book that takes over your days and nights – that’s what Finding Billy Battles did for me.”
+“Ever have a series of books that take over your days and nights – that’s what the Finding Billy Battles trilogy did for me.”

-Is anything in your book based on real life experiences or purely all imagination?
+Is anything in your books based on real-life experiences or purely all imagination?

 That’s tricky.
-I call my work “Faction,” because it is both fact and fiction.
+I call my work “Faction” because it is a blend of both fact and fiction.
 Some of the events in the book–especially those dealing with real people, did happen.
 Was my character directly involved in them?
-No. However, members of my family were native Kansans and some of the experiences I write about did happen.
+No. However, members of my family were native Kansans, and some of the experiences I write about did happen.
 Of course, I have woven some of my own experiences into the storyline also which I hope provides the story with an essence of realism.

 How did you come up with the title?

 I had been trying to think of a title for years.
 I didn’t like any of them.
-Then one day, this one just jumped out of my brain and into the computer and Finding Billy Battles was born.
+Then one day, this one just jumped out of my brain and into the computer, and Finding Billy Battles was born.
 That was the title of the first book.
 I titled Book #2 The Improbable Journeys of Billy Battles because, in this book, Billy’s adventures take him to Asia and Europe.
 I called Book #3 The Lost Years of Billy Battles because, in this book, Billy disappears for several years.
 Why?
 You will have to read Book #3 to find out.

 What project are you working on now?

 I am finishing a book about foreign correspondents in Asia.
 The working title is: “Asia Hands: A Tale of Foreign Correspondents and other Miscreants in the Orient.”
 I am also pulling together reams of notes for when I finally decide to write about own life covering war and mayhem as a foreign correspondent.